virgiliud/amazon-s3-bonfire/README.md

 ### Installation

- * Add all files to their appropriate folders in your Bonfire application.
+ * Add all files to their appropriate folders in your Bonfire application

- * Open the `config.inc.php` file located in `bonfire/codeigniter/libraries/awsphp/` and enter your Amazon S3 credentials.
+ * Open the `config.inc.php` file located in `bonfire/codeigniter/libraries/awsphp/` and enter your Amazon S3 credentials

- * Open the `aws.php` file located in `bonfire/modules/amazonupload/controllers/` and enter the name of your S3 bucket in the `$bucket` variables.
+ * Open the `aws.php` file located in `bonfire/modules/amazonupload/controllers/` and enter the name of your S3 bucket in the `$bucket` variables

  * Add a context named `aws` to the contexts array in the `bonfire/application/config/application.php` file.
-Note: the context will appear when you're logged in as a user.
+Note: the context will appear when you're logged in as a user

  * Log into your Bonfire application as Developer.
 In Database Migrations > Modules, select `002_Install_s3.php` for the `Amazonupload` module and click migrate module.
-This will install the db table for storing data about images uploaded to S3.
+This will install the db table for storing data about images uploaded to S3

  * Test the module by logging in as a user and going to `yoursite/index.php/admin/aws/amazonupload`.
-The module is made to be used by users only.
+The module is made to be used by users only

 ### That's all!